 If your record becomes placed on hold for financial reasons, you cannot register for future courses nor obtain copies of your transcript until your financial obligation is settled and the hold is removed.

-To remove a financial hold, contact Student Accounts.
+To remove a financial hold, contact the Bursar’s Office.

 If you are dismissed from Purdue for scholastic reasons (academic drop) or suspended for disciplinary reasons, a hold will be placed on your record to prevent future registrations.
 You will, however, still be able to request academic transcripts.
 This hold will remain in effect until such time as you are officially readmitted by the Committee on Scholastic Delinquencies and Readmissions, or until the suspension is removed by the Office of the Dean of Students.